Control SoftwareSolis PackagesSoftware Development Kit

 In the last decade, two-dimensional (2D) transition metal dichalcogenides (TMDC) have attracted a lot of attention because the same graphene protocol can also be applied to this layered compound to prepare atomically thin flakes easily.

-The monolayers were fabricated by chemical vapored deposition (CVD) method .
-The Raman and photoluminescence (PL) spectra of were measured by the Andor spectrograph Shamrock SR-500i-D1 and the Andor CCD detector iDus DV420A-OE as a function of field effect gating.
+The monolayers were fabricated by the chemical vapour deposition (CVD) method .
+The Raman and photoluminescence (PL) spectra of were measured using an Andor spectrograph Shamrock SR-500i-D1 and Andor CCD detector iDus DV420A-OE with a field effect gating.
 The laser excitation was from a Cobalt Samba 532 nm laser.

-On high-quality monolayer devices, the electrical driven PL spectra at various liquid gating voltages (-6 to 3V) was tested at 220 K in vacuum.
-As shown in figure 2, the panel (a) and (b) correspond to the forward and back sweep of gate voltages, respectively.
-The gate-dependent shifting of spectra provides information about the exciton and trion formed in the electrically driven PL, which gave us a better understanding of optical properties of monolayer.
+On high-quality monolayer devices, the electrical driven PL spectra at various liquid gating voltages (-6 to 3V) was tested at 220 K in a vacuum.
+As shown in figure 2, (a) and (b) correspond to the forward and back sweep of gate voltages, respectively.
+The gate-dependent shifting of spectra provides information about the exciton and trion formed in the electrically driven PL, which gave us a better understanding of the optical properties of the monolayer.

 With the help of the Shamrock 500i spectrograph and the iDus 420 CCD detector, the Raman spectrum and the PL spectra of monolayer as a function of liquid gating voltage can be successfully characterized.

 Figure 2: PL spectra under electric field generated by liquid gating: (a) forward sweep, (b) back sweep.

 Author: M. Liang, A. A. El Yumin, J. Ye, Zernike Institute for Advanced Materials, University of Groningen

 Category: Application Note